-Of course, when I hit adulthood, I realized that bubble baths aren’t as great as I thought they were.
+Of course, as an adult, I realize that bubble baths aren’t as great as they once were.
 They were fun, yes, but probably not so good for my skin.
-Most bubble baths that are available in the supermarket have tons of dyes and fragrances in them, both of which can be irritating to skin, eyes, and even the urethra.
+Most bubble baths available in the supermarket contain synthetic dyes and fragrances and sodium lauryl sulfate, all of which can irritate the skin, eyes, and even the urethra.
 If you’ve suffered chronic urinary tract infections, you’ve probably already been advised to cut out bubble baths completely.

 I was serious when I told you that this is easy.
 Honestly, the hardest part for me was finding vegetable glycerin, and that was only hard because I realized at the store that I didn't actually know how to pronounce it, and I wasn't keen to ask the sales associate where it was.
 (Side note: it's gliss-er-in.
 You probably already knew that.
 The sales associate certainly did.)
 It was also kind of hard to choose which scent of castile soap to go with.
 I decided on almond, but keep in mind that if you have very sensitive skin, you should probably buy unscented or even the "baby mild" kind.

-Once you've gathered the ingredients, all you have to do is pour and mix them together.
+Once you've gathered the homemade bubble bath ingredients, all you have to do is pour and mix them together.
 The water and castile soap will mix well, but the glycerin may settle at the bottom of your container.
 That's normal!